 The Cortez Gold Mine exists in Lander and Eureka Counties in Nevada.
 The open-pit and underground mining complex is located about 75 miles southwest of Elko.
 The entire complex includes the Cortez Hills underground deposit, as well as the Pipeline and South Pipeline open-pit deposits.

-The Cortez Gold Mine is owned by Barrick Gold, which maintains its headquarters in Toronto, Ontario, Canada.
+Barrick Gold owns the company, which maintains its headquarters in Toronto, Ontario, Canada.

 06 – Goldstrike, United States